Reining in the Wild Horse Crisis

 PERC scholars published research in 2016 that proposed using incentive payments to achieve sustainable wild horse and burro populations.
 The scholars found that a $100 payment from the government to adopters would likely have been enough to ensure almost all of the animals in long-term holding facilities over the past several decades would have been adopted—and could have resulted in a savings to taxpayers of $450 million.

-Since the $1,000-payment program was established in 2019, wild horse and burro adoptions increased by 91 percent and saved taxpayers $170 million.
+Since the $1,000-payment program was established in 2019, total wild horse and burro adoptions increased by 91 percent and saved taxpayers $170 million.
 The Bureau of Land Managements expects that this program of paying ranchers, families, and other willing parties to adopt wild horses and burros will continue to be a valuable tool for reining in the problem in the 21st century.

 Public land managers need options to address wild horse overpopulation with tools and policies that meet the unique needs of our western lands and wildlife.
 PERC will continue our work on the issue and explore creative, market-based methods that can benefit the outlook of wild horses and burros, improve the health of western ecosystems, and reduce the taxpayer burden of this crisis.